Lito-Frito/LPTHW3-Ex-45/README.md

 pip3 install playsound
 ```

-Or, download Game Files and then type the following command:
+Or, download game/ and then type the following command:

 ```
 pip install -r requirements.txt